godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 Installing Visual Studio caveats
 --------------------------------

-If installing VS 2015, make sure to run **Custom** installation, not **Typical** and select C++ as language there (and any other things you might need).
+If installing VS 2015 or later, make sure to run **Custom** installation, not **Typical** and select C++ as language there (and any other things you might need).
 The installer does not install C++ by default.
 C++ was the `only language made optional <https://blogs.msdn.microsoft.com/vcblog/2015/07/24/setup-changes-in-visual-studio-2015-affecting-c-developers/>`__